Kacper Urbański: Bologna

 On 1 February 2021, Urbański joined Serie A side Bologna.
 On 13 May 2021, he made his debut for the club in a 2–0 league defeat against Genoa: in the occasion, he became the youngest Polish player in Serie A history.

 In July 2023, Urbański confirmed that he didn't renew his contract with the club, which had expired at the end of the previous month.
 A few weeks later, on 27 July, Bologna announced Urbański had signed a new deal valid until the end of June 2025, with an option for another year.

 On 22 September 2024, he scored his first goal for Bologna in a 2–1 victory against Monza.

 Loan to Monza

 On 25 January 2025, Urbański joined Monza on loan until the end of the season.

 Legia Warsaw

-On 2 September 2025, Urbański signed for Ekstraklasa club Legia Warsaw for a reported sum of €2.5 million including bonuses, and 50% of the profit from his next transfer.
+On 2 September 2025, Urbański signed for Ekstraklasa club Legia Warsaw for an initial fee of €700,000.

+Górnik Zabrze

+On 27 June 2026, Urbański moved to another Ekstraklasa club Górnik Zabrze on a free transfer from Legia.